Switching Off after Work: Relaxation Techniques

 Deep Muscle Relaxation

 This technique takes around 20 minutes.
-It stretches different muscles in turn and then relaxes them, to release tension from the body and relax your mind.
+It stretches different muscles in turn and then relaxes them to release tension from the body and relax your mind.

 For each exercise, hold the stretch for a few seconds, then relax.
 Repeat it a couple of times.
 It’s useful to keep to the same order as you work through the muscle groups:

 Face: push the eyebrows together, as though frowning, then release.
-Neck: gently tilt the head forwards, pushing chin down towards chest, then slowly lift again.
+Neck: gently tilt the head forwards, pushing chin down towards the chest, then slowly lift again.
 Shoulders: pull them up towards the ears (shrug), then relax them down towards the feet.

 Chest: breathe slowly and deeply into the diaphragm (below your bottom rib) so that you’re using the whole of the lungs.
 Then breathe slowly out, allowing the belly to deflate as all the air is exhaled.
 Arms: stretch the arms away from the body, reach, then relax.
-Legs: push the toes away from the body, then pull them towards body, then relax.
+Legs: push the toes away from the body, then pull them towards the body, then relax.